acepor/acepor.github.io/_posts/2017-01-19-pandas-read.md

 {% endhighlight %}

 Another trick to increase reading speed and reduce memory use  is to read columns only needed.
-However, this is not very easy to do `pandas.read_csv`.
-The [doc](http://pandas.pydata.org/pandas-docs/stable/io.html#column-and-index-locations-and-names) `usecols`:
+However, this is not very easy to do with `pandas.read_csv`.
+The [doc](http://pandas.pydata.org/pandas-docs/stable/io.html#column-and-index-locations-and-names) states that `usecols` as:

->Return a subset of the columns.
+> Return a subset of the columns.
 All elements in this array must either be positional (i.e. integer indices into the document columns) or strings that correspond to column names provided either by the user in `names` or inferred from the document header row(s).

 Put it simple, we need provide the index of the columns to select the needed columns.
 Suppose the CSV file has many columns, and we only have to pick few of them, counting the index is not a realistic way to do so.
-Therefore I wrote two functions to solve this problem: using `get_header` to fetch the header of a CSV file, and use `get_column_index` to fetch the index of needed columns.
+Therefore two functions are used to solve this problem: using `get_header` to fetch the header of a CSV file, and use `get_column_index` to fetch the index of needed columns.

 {% highlight python %}